Cleo (group)

 Cleo is a three-member South Korean girl group, debuted in May 1, 1999.
 The name of the group Cleo is the acronym of Come Listen EveryOne.
-They were one of the original Korean idol girl groups and were active at the same time as Fin.K.L and S.E.S. and second-generation groups like Diva and Chakra.
-Although they weren't as popular or talked about as those mentioned above, they were usually mentioned alongside groups like T.T.Ma, Toya, and Papaya.
+They were one of the original Korean idol girl groups and were active at the same time as Fin.K.L and S.E.S. and other prominent and known groups like Baby V.O.X.,Diva, and Chakra.
+Although they weren't as popular or talked about as those mentioned above, they were usually mentioned alongside groups like T.T.Ma, M.I.L.K., and Papaya.

 Their debut song, "Good Time", from their first studio album, was very successful.
 The group's second album, released in 2000, was also successful and included the songs "Ready For Love", "Always in My Heart", and "Mosun" (모순; lit.
 "Contradiction").
 Cleo's third album, which included the song "Triple", was released in 2001.
 Their fourth album was released in 2003, included the tracks "Donghwa" (동화; lit.
 "Fairy Tale") and "S.P.Y".
 Their fifth album, Rising Again, was released in 2004 and included the song "In and Out".
 The group disbanded in 2005.

 In November 2011, the three original members reunited to appear on an episode of SBS Plus' Comeback Show Top 10.
 In June 2016, Jung Ye-bin (now using her real name, Gong Seo-young), Chae Eun-jung, and Kim Ha-na appeared on Two Yoo Project Sugar Man, performing "Good Time".

 In October 2023, Member Chae Eun Jung announced their comeback after 17 years.